What is the average cost of an engagement ring?

 An illustrated chart showing changes in value for money across leading jewellers based on solitaire ring prices over the last 5 years.

 One of our key observations is a lack of specifications.
-While jewellers are keen to add descriptions, they omit key specifications.
-In particular, details of diamond quality.
+While jewellers are keen to add descriptions, they leave out key specifications.
+More specifically, they leave out information about the quality of the diamond.
 This prevents online buyers from making direct comparisons with ease.

 Gallery of engagement ring commissions

 The following gallery shows some of our previous work, all photographs taken over the years at Serendipity Diamonds.
 We offer many specifications for each style.
-This allows buyers to work to their own budget with many fitting into the averge price of an engagement ring cost.
+This allows buyers to work with their own budget with many fitting into the average price of an engagement ring cost.

-If you have a comment, why not tell us your thoughts below.
+If you have a comment, why not tell us your thoughts on what you feel you should spend on an engagement ring.